pgbouncer/pgbouncer/doc/config.md

 Specifies the log file.
 For daemonization (`-d`), either this or `syslog` need to be set.

-The log file is kept open, so after rotation `kill -HUP` or on console `RELOAD;` should be done.
+The log file is kept open, so after rotation, `kill -HUP` or on console `RELOAD;` should be done.
 On Windows, the service must be stopped and started.